PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Hide Keyboard

-Hide soft keyboard by pressing the button specified key name
+Hide the soft keyboard if it is showing by pressing the particular key button.

 ### Usage